-Despite being so important part, the motherboard is often ignored when it comes to buying the best computer.
-It is a fact that choosing the right motherboard for your computer can be a daunting affair.
+Despite being such an important part, the motherboard is often ignored when it comes to buying the best computer.
+But, choosing the right motherboard for your computer can be a daunting affair.
 The sheer diversity of models and features is sufficient to bewilder even the keenest buyer.

-Well, it is not necessary to face this bewilderment if you consider some factors in mind while choosing a motherboard.
-Here are those things to consider.
+Well, it is not necessary to face this if you keep these factors in mind while choosing a motherboard.
+Below are the main aspects you should consider.

-Once you know the type of motherboard as per the requirements or use, it is now time to assess the models in the chosen category by exploring their features/specifications.
+Once you know the type of motherboard you want, it becomes time to assess the models within your chosen category by exploring their features/specifications.

 While motherboards are available in different sizes, there are broadly six size options.
 Of them, the most common one is the Advanced Technology Extended (ATX) from Intel.
 Other common sizes range from Micro to Extended ATX and Workstation ATX (WATX).

 The motherboard’s form factor defines its size, screw placements, hole locations, and other aspects.
-It helps in deciding whether the motherboard model shall fit inside a specific case or not.
+It helps in deciding whether the motherboard model will fit inside a specific case or not.

 The size directly determines the number of features available.
 For instance, a smaller motherboard may only offer two memory slots.